stainsby/dga-sync/README.md

 than 3700 datasets at the time of writing.
 While in some cases, data.gov.au provides an API to access a dataset, it doesn't always.
-For this reason and others, there are often advantages in downloading the data for local use or to re-package it. dga-sync utility eases the task of synchronising that data to a local file system.
+For this reason and others, there are often advantages in downloading the data for local use or to re-package it.
+The dga-sync utility eases the task of synchronising that data to a local file system.

 dga-sync uses the JSON metadata stored on data.gov.au for